bhavithry/Benchmarking-LASSO-R/README.md

 # Acknowledgement
 The authors would like to acknowledge the funding for this research from,
-1. TRU Internal Research Fund (IRF) awarded to Dr. Jabed Tomal, Department of Mathematics and Statistics, Thompson Rivers University
+1. TRU Internal Research Fund (IRF) awarded to Dr. Jabed Tomal, Department of Mathematics and Statistics, Thompson Rivers University, and Dr Yan Yan, Department of Mathematics and Statistics, Thompson Rivers University.
 2. Natural Sciences and Engineering Research Council of Canada (NSERC) awarded to Dr. Jabed Tomal, Department of Mathematics and Statistics, Thompson Rivers University and Dr. Yan Yan, Department of Computing Science,